pearu/functional_algorithms/README.md

 be a tedious and errorprone task when done manually using LISP-like languages.
 For instance, the definition of the algorithm for computing arcus sine for Python or NumPy target has LOC about 45 but for the StableHLO target the LOC is 186.
-Implementing such an algorithm for StableHLO by hand would be just unhuman.
+Implementing arcus sine algorithm for StableHLO by hand would be very hard.

 ## Supported algorithms